ankraft/ACME-oneM2M-CSE/docs/Running.md

 ## Running the CSE

-You can start the CSE by simply running it from a command line:
+You can start the CSE by simply running it from the command line:

 	python3 -m acme